-VOLUME XLI

-GUILFORD COLLEGE, N. C., MARCH 15, 1957

-NUMBER 12

-Bloodmobile Visits Guilford Campus

-The fifth annual visit of the Red Cross Bloodmobile to the Guilford campus on March 5 was not as successful as in previous years.
-In fact this year's participants numbered only 107, 25% less than last year's total of 142.
+VOLUME XLI GUILFORD COLLEGE, N. C., MARCH 15, 1957 Number 12 Bloodmobile Visits Guilford Campus The fifth annual visit of the Red Cross Bloodmobile to the Guilford campus on March 5 was not as successful as in previous years.
+In fact this year's participants numbered only 107, 25% less than last vear's total of 142.
 This year 86 Guilford College students gave blood; in comparison 99 Guilford College students gave blood in 1956.
 Three faculty members gave blood this year; there were three faculty blood donors last year.
 Ten residents of the Guilford College community gave blood this year, as compared with forty last year.
-Ironically five students from High Point College gave blood here.

-Mrs. Dorothy Thompson, Director of the American Red Cross Blood Program of Guilford County was in charge.
+Ironically five students from High Point College gave Mrs. Dorothy Thompson, Director of the American Red Cross Blood Program of Guilford County was in charge.
 Bob Johnson, John Juchter, and Anabelle Elias formed the campus canvassing committee.
 Dr. Norman Fox, Guilford College's newest physician was doctor in charge.

-S. A. M. Activities

-During the past two months the Guilford College Society for Advancement of Management continued to have several interesting speakers.
+S. A. M. Activities During the past two months the Guilford College Society for Advancement of Management continued to have several interesting speakers.
 In the coming months more speakers are scheduled to appear.
 By having outside speakers, the economics majors can hear topics discussed on a variety of subjects that cannot be covered in the classroom or can not be gone into in any great detail.
 In January Mr. R. W. Grupenhof from the Western Electric Company spoke on job evaluation.
 February was an extremely active month for the S.A.M.
-Talks were given by Mr. John Tate and Mr.

-(Continued on page four)

-Miss and Mr. Future Teacher Selected
+Talks were given by Mr. John Tate and Mr. (Continued on page four) Miss and Mr. Future Teacher Selected The F.T.A.

-The F.T.A.
 Chapter of Guilford was happy to present a buffet supper in honor of Merle Shelton and Jake McKeown, who were chosen Miss and Mr. Representative Future Teachers from Guilford College, on February 22.
-The firstsemester student teachers participated in a very interesting panel discussion which was led by Merle, Shelton.
+The firstsemester student teachers participated in a very interesting panel discussion which was led by Merle Shelton.
 This was followed by an informal supper.

-year Guilford College selects the Miss and Mr. Representative Future Teacher to be presented at the Annual Convention of the North Carolina Education Association.
+Each year Guilford College selects the Miss and Mr. Representative Future Teacher to be presented at the Annual Convention of the North Carolina Education Association.
 They are chosen on the basis of such qualities as intelligence, enthusiasm, integrity, leadership, emotional stability and general understanding in the field.
 This year the convention will be held at Wilmington, North Carolina from March 21-23.

 The Guilford College A Cappella Choir

 In Park Service

 Applications for summer jobs are now being accepted by the National Park Service.

-Del Smith, Young Republican Park Service each year with applications.
-Persons are hired on a first so it's important to apply immedicontrol aides and seasonal rangers.
+Park Service each year with applications.
+Persons are hired on a first control aides and seasonal rangers.
 To apply, complete a Form 57 sociology, and Spanish.

-(Continued on page four)

-The Quaker Goes To Press Today

-This year's Quaker went to press today, and will be out approximately the twentieth of this month.
+(Continued on page four) The Quaker Goes To Press Today This year's Quaker went to press today, and will be out approximately the twentieth of this month.
 The dedication will be made early in May during chapel.
 The annual will have the traditional sections for the faculty, each class, sports, student activities and May Court.
 There will be pictures in color for the second time.
-The special features of the book are being kept secret.
-The staff of the yearbook is sponsoring the annual Signing Party for seniors, probably in the Student Union.
-The seniors will get their books at the party, a day before the rest of the students editorial staff are: Jim Shelton, assoreceive theirs.
+The being kept secret.
+The staff of the yearbook is sponsoring the annual Signing Party for seniors, probably final product will have made it Coming Elections in the Student Union.
+The seniors receive theirs. staff.
+We hope, however, that the eleven work with them.